Sam Horn on TED 2025 stage

 Dewitt Jones, a National Geographic photographer, has captured some of the most breathtaking places on Earth.
 Yet it was a bold 5-year-old with a juice-box camera that reminded him that one way to be a Force For Good is to truly see and appreciate the beauty that is all around us every day.

 Ruth Rathblott was born with a limb difference and spent years hiding her hand.
-Then she realized what she was hiding was causing disconnection and holding her back.
-Once she started vulnerably sharing her story, people responded in kind.
-Her courageous journey shows the power of authentically going first and how revealing our "real self" results in a Force for Good ripple effect.
+She realized that hiding was creating disconnection and once she started sharing her story, people responded in kind.
+Her journey shows the power of going first and how revealing our "real self" results in a Force for Good ripple effect.

 When Angela Tennison got off the couch to volunteer for Barack Obama’s campaign, she had no idea it would change the trajectory of her life.
 As Director of Leadership for the Dept. of Education, she is clear that our legacy isn’t something we leave behind us — it’s how we show up on a daily basis.